lk4ml/blog_example/about.md

 I consider myself a tinkerer and problem solver.
 I have a strong attachment to Linux and DIY mindset.
 My idea of a weekend project would be building and flying a drone or fixing up a Raspberry Pi with my home electricals!

-Currently I am working on understanding JavaScript, React and Node.
+Currently I am working as a DevOps Engineer.
+My focus in on Golang and Kubernetes(administration as well as programming).
 If you check [me out on GitHub](https://github.com/mbtamuli), you'll see me doing small projects.

-I also like Golang and the occasional PHP.
-I run Chrome, VSCode and a few other tools I use as Docker containers just for fun!

 If any of the above sounds interesting and you'd like chat, drop an email at **contact** at **mriyam** dot **dev**.